 What is Advocacy?

-At Senior Community Centers, we view advocacy as a crucial activity in creating good policy, by strengthening the lines of communication through increased participation and education for both the community and our policy-makers.
+At Serving Seniors, we view advocacy as a crucial activity in creating good policy, by strengthening the lines of communication through increased participation and education for both the community and our policy-makers.
 The goals of an advocacy campaign may range from drafting and passing a new or amended law to protecting or increasing funding for current programs.

 Additionally, we advocate: